Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 It is important for developers to be aware of these risks and misconceptions and to ensure that their construction contracts include clear provisions regarding defects liability periods, the construction contractor's obligations, and the principal's rights to pursue damages for defects in the work.
 Additionally, it may be beneficial for developers to work with experienced legal professionals to review and negotiate the terms of their construction contracts to ensure that their interests are protected.

-Common Issues During Defects Liability Period
+Common Issues During the Defects Liability Period

 It is also important to note that defects liability periods do not absolve the construction contractor of all responsibility for defects that arise after the period has ended.
 The principal may still have legal options available to seek recourse for defects that arise after the defects liability period has ended, depending on the terms of the contract and applicable law.